Coronavirus: Germany reports record cases at nearly 30,000 | DW | 11.12.2020

 "This time France did everything right and achieved impressive successes, while in Germany, unfortunately, the momentum of the second wave has still not been broken," Economy Minister Peter Altmaier said in comments to Germany's Handelsblatt newspaper and France's Les Echos.

-Meanwhile, more than 10,000 doctors are interested to work at centers being set nationwide up to administer the coronavirus vaccine, according to a report published by the Funke media group on Friday.
+Meanwhile, more than 10,000 doctors are interested in working at centers being set up nationwide to administer the coronavirus vaccine, according to a report published by the Funke media group on Friday.

 The report cited a survey of health insurance associations.